Army Cadet College: Selection and training

-ACC has now been rebranded as the Siachen Battalion at the IMA.

-The selection for admission to ACC is based on a written test and subsequent selection via Services Selection Board.
+Organisation

+ACC has been renamed as the Siachen Battalion at the IMA in 2006 and is commanded by a Brigadier rank officer.
+It has three companies - Bogra, Kargil and Nubra.
+Ever year, the Commandant’s Banner is awarded to the company which excels in various competitions like sports, academics, camps and debates.

 ACC has been in operation for 80 years now and has graduated some notable alumni.
 The first course at IMA comprising 40 GCs (Gentleman Cadets, as trainees are called) included 15 from the erstwhile Kitchener College that became the ACC.

-The entry criteria for ACC (which are often changed) means that most officers would retire before ever becoming the COAS in India, due to age constraints at promotion to higher ranks, irrespective of performance.
+The entry criteria for ACC (which are often changed) means that most officers would retire before ever reaching the higher ranks, due to age constraints at promotion to higher ranks, irrespective of performance.
 Many exceptional officers have graduated from this highly aspirational institution.

-The foundation of ACC can be traced to the Kitchener College founded in 1929 at Nowgong, Chhatarpur, Madhya Pradesh.
-The Kitchener College became the ACC in 1960, and in 1964 it relocated to Ghorpuri, near Pune, to take over the campus of the erstwhile OTI (merged into OTA Madras).
-The institute moved again in July 1977, this time to Dehradun, to become a wing of Indian Military Academy.